StauroDEV/blumen/site/docs/cli/ens.md

 ::: warning

-It is recommended to use multisig wallets for deployments instead of using a private key of an Ethereum wallet to avoid centralization.
+It is recommended to use multisig wallets for deployments instead of using a private key of an Ethereum wallet to avoid wallet compromise risks.

 :::